omeka/omeka-s-enduser/docs/configuration.md

     ],
 ```

 The default thubnailer is `Omeka\File\Thumbnailer\ImageMagick`.
-Also available
-are `Omeka\File\Thumbnailer\Imagick` (which uses the `imagick` PHP extension)
-and `Omeka\File\Thumbnailer\Gd` (which uses the commonly available `gd` PHP
+Also available are `Omeka\File\Thumbnailer\Imagick` (which uses the `imagick` PHP extension) and `Omeka\File\Thumbnailer\Gd` (which uses the commonly available `gd` PHP extension).
-extension).

-You can also set the thumbnailer to `Omeka\File\Thumbnailer\NoThumbnail`, which
-will prevent your Omeka S installation from generating thumbnails.
+You can also set the thumbnailer to `Omeka\File\Thumbnailer\NoThumbnail`, which will prevent your Omeka S installation from generating thumbnails.

 [GD](https://secure.php.net/manual/en/intro.image.php){target=_blank} is a basic graphic library installed by default with PHP.
 It can create thumbnails for common image formats only (jpeg, gif, png).
 [Imagick and ImageMagick](https://www.imagemagick.org){target=_blank} are the same library and can create thumbnails for more than 200 formats.
 The difference is that the first is integrated in PHP and generally older than the command-line version.

-## PHP Path
+## PHP path

-Omeka S uses background jobs for some long-running tasks that operate on many
-items or just otherwise might take a long time.
-Omeka S uses the PHP CLI
-(command-line interface) to run these jobs, the `php` command.
+Omeka S uses background jobs for some long-running tasks that operate on many items or just otherwise might take a long time.
+Omeka S uses the PHP CLI (command-line interface) to run these jobs, the `php` command.
+An invalid PHP path can cause a number of problems for your Omeka Classic installation.

-Omeka S by default will try to automatically detect the path to the PHP CLI on
-the server, but for some servers this detection doesn't work, or there are
-multiple different `php` commands to choose from.
-In these situations you can
-manually configure the correct path in the configuration file:
+Omeka S by default will try to automatically detect the path to the PHP CLI on the server, but for some servers this detection doesn't work, or there are multiple different `php` commands to choose from.
+In these situations you can manually configure the correct path in the file `local.config.php`, located in the `/config` directory:

 ```
     'cli' => [